-For required immunization questions, contact Dr. Jeanie Smith in the College of Pharmacy at jsmith17@harding.edu or (501)-279-5532.
-For questions about myRecordTracker contact the Office of Experiential Education at (501) 279-5517.
+Evidence of vaccination status must be provided in myRecordTracker (mRT).
+For questions about mRT, contact the Office of Experiential Education at (501) 279-5517.

 Additionally, all pharmacy students are required to maintain health insurance and CPR certification.
-A copy of the front and back of the health insurance card should be submitted to myRecordTracker prior to admission and annually while in the program.
+A copy of the front and back of the health insurance card should be submitted to mRT prior to admission and annually while in the program.